dlundgaard/AuthorshipArtifice/README.md

 ## Quickstart
 1. Download/clone the repository locally.
-2. Run the created directory `cognitive-authorship-illusions` as a module (`python cognitive-authorship-illusions`).
+2. Launch the experiment by running the created directory as a module using the following command: `python cognitive-authorship-illusions`

 ## Showcase
 Positive Feedback                        | Negative Feedback                        |